inko-lang/inko/docs/source/getting-started/pattern-matching.md

 - `async` classes can't be matched against.
 - Matching against `Float` isn't supported, as you'll likely run into precision/rounding errors.
+- The value matched against can't be a trait.